raleel/cfi-srd-pt/0008_Combat.md

 #### Hustle

-Provided they are not Engaged with an opponent, the character can move at Run (up to 3x Base Movement Rate) or Sprint (up to 5x the Movement Rate).
-However, one cannot perform or have performed any other Proactive Actions during this turn, including other movement.
+Provided they are not Engaged with an opponent, the character can move at Run (up to 3x Base Movimento Rate) or Sprint (up to 5x the Movimento Rate).
+However, one cannot perform or have performed any other Proactive Actions during this turn, including other Movimento.

 #### Mount